microsoft/aitour-building-copilots-with-copilot-studio/README.md

 # Build your own Copilots with Microsoft Copilot Studio

-This repo contains the train the trainer material for the Build your own Copilots with Microsoft Copilot Studio workshop for AI Tour.
+This repo contains the session delivery material for the Build your own Copilots with Microsoft Copilot Studio workshop for AI Tour.

 ![Workshop Title](/src/AITour_Workshop_Screenshot.png)